 Unfortunately, WHPH is not going to be for everyone.
 This is predominantly because the sleeve comes in only a single size.
 To make matters worse, the size features one of the largest minimum weight categories we have seen.

 At 145 pounds as a minimum weight category, the WHPH is ultimately too large for many women to wear.
 In addition, because the strap is made out of nylon, it will not be quite as water resistant as other products.

 SPARTHOS is a brand that focuses primarily on the rehabilitation process for both athletes and general exercise enthusiasts alike.
-While they do not manufacture a wide range of products, this products are almost exclusively geared towards the rehab market.
+While they do not manufacture a wide range of products, these products are almost exclusively geared toward the rehab market.

 To accommodate this subset, the SPARTHOS workout mask features sixteen different resistance settings that begin at 2,000 feet of elevation and gradually increase to 16,000 feet of elevation.

 The mask is also easy to operate using the dual lever system that is commonly found on training masks with eight or more levels of resistance.
 Combine this with a strap that is noted for keeping a tight fit even during high-intensity workouts, and the SPARTHOS seems ideal.